Robert George Uecker

 Uecker was never his club's primary catcher at the major league level.
 The closest he came was on the 1966 Philadelphia Phillies, where he had 237 at-bats backing up Clay Dalrymple who had 404 at-bats.
 Among the other catchers he backed up in the majors were Joe Torre and Tim McCarver.
 Other teammates included Warren Spahn, Bob Gibson, Hank Aaron, Jim Bunning, Eddie Mathews and Dick Allen.

 After his playing career ended in 1967 (with the Atlanta Braves), he worked for the Braves in their media department before becoming a broadcaster with his hometown Milwaukee Brewers in 1970.
-He has been the "Voice of the Brewers" since the early 1980s as well as doing games for ABC's Monday Night Game of the Week and (later) NBC's playoff coverage.
+He has been the "Voice of the Brewers" since the early 1980s as well as doing games for ABC's Monday Night Baseball and (later) NBC's playoff coverage.